cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ```

 ## SMEM->Registers
-We will issue a second `Tiled_Copy` to copy from our SMEM to the registers.
+We'll issue a second `Tiled_Copy` to copy from SMEM to the registers.
 The copy pattern is mostly the same, but instead of simply transferring memory from SMEM to the registers, we must format the SMEM and registers for the tensor core matrix multiply-add (MMA) instructions.

-Our first MMA GEMM is between Q and K. Since they are both in row-major format, the copy will work quite easily without much overhead.
-We will get into the tensor core instructions quite shortly, but for now, all we need to know is that Ampere natively supports 16x8x16 (MxNxK) MMAs out of the box.
+Our first MMA GEMM is between Q and K. Since they are both in row-major format, the copy works quite easily without much overhead.
+We'll get into the tensor core instructions shortly, but for now, all we need to know is that Ampere natively supports 16x8x16 (MxNxK) MMAs out of the box.
 Each tensor op has shape $(16\times 16) \times (16\times 8) = (16\times 8)$.

 $$C = A\times B + C$$

-Each warp does one MMA in one tensor core cycle and the warps synchronize with one another to produce the final accumulated output.
+Each warp does one MMA in one tensor core cycle, and the warps synchronize with one another to produce the final accumulated output.
 Each MMA is mapped to one warp, where A, B, and C are stored in **fragments** across all 32 threads in registers.
-NVIDIA selects the register mapping for each architecture, which is conveniently defined in CuTe via the `MMA_Atom`, which we will discuss more later.
+NVIDIA selects the register mapping for each architecture, which is conveniently defined in CuTe via the `MMA_Atom` (more on this later).
 For now, all we know is that each thread must hold its share of A, B, and C (Q, K, accumulator) via the `Tiled_Copy`.

 ```cpp
 using SmemCopyAtom = Copy_Atom<SM75_U32x4_LDSM_N, cute::half_t>;
 ```

 Our copy atom this time leverages the `LDSM_N` SASS[^2] instruction: Load from Shared Memory with the "N"ormal row-major/no-transpose layout.
 It moves 4x32-bit words = 128 bits per instruction, similar to our async load from before.
 However, this instruction is quite special--it is *specifically made for tensor core MMAs*.
 As we'll see in the next section, the tensor cores require specific threads to have specific pieces of each fragment.
 Although each thread issues a 128-bit transfer, it *does not necessarily end up with that data*.
-Instead, `LDSM` performs a specialized hardware warp shuffle where each thread ends up with the correct data.
+Instead, `LDSM` performs a specialized hardware warp shuffle so that each thread ends up with the correct data.

-This instruction is also commonly referred to by its PTX counterpart: `ldmatrix`
+This instruction is also commonly referred to by its PTX counterpart, `ldmatrix`:

 ```sass
 ldmatrix.sync.aligned.shape.num{.trans}{.ss}.type r, [p];